 - Here’s another article on how to get your money if you have unpaid invoices.

-- You will find example late payment letters on my Downloads page.
+- You can find some example late payment letters on my Downloads and Training page.

 Over to you; have you ever had late a payer and how did you recover your money?